-The training recipe in ViTs is a key factor enabling ViT to surpass CNN; thus, the ViT training recipe is a significant and active research topic.
-We use a state-of-the-art ViT recipe, DeiT-III~\cite{touvron2022deit3}, as a baseline.
-Integrating additional techniques into the DeiT-III is a significant challenge, and improvements made over DeiT-III can be considered a novel state-of-the-art in ViT training.
+The training recipe in ViTs is a key factor enabling ViT to surpass CNN; thus, the ViT training recipe is an important and active research topic.
+We use a state-of-the-art ViT training recipe, DeiT-III~\cite{touvron2022deit3}, as our baseline.
+Enhancing DeiT-III by integrating additional techniques is challenging, so we believe improvements made over DeiT-III would represent a new state-of-the-art in ViT training.

-Various sizes of ViTs are trained with MaskSub (50\%) on 400 and 800 epochs training.
+ViTs are trained with MaskSub (50\%) on 400 and 800 epochs training.
 The results are shown in Table~\ref{table:deit-iii}.
-MaskSub significantly improves performance in all settings.
-In 400 epochs training, MaskSub improves DeiT-III with substantial margins, which even outperforms 800 epochs DeiT-III except for ViT-S/16.
-MaskSub also demonstrates superior performance in 800 epochs.
-The impact of MaskSub is impressively sustained even for larger models like ViT-L/16 and ViT-H/16.
-It is worth noting that ViT-H + MaskSub (400 epochs) outperforms ViT-H/16 (800 epochs) with a significant +0.5pp gain even with half training length.
+MaskSub improves performance across all settings.
+For 400-epochs training, MaskSub improves DeiT-III with substantial margins, which even outperforms 800-epochs trained DeiT-III except for ViT-S/16.
+MaskSub also demonstrates superior performance when training for 800 epochs.
+The impact of MaskSub is impressively consistent with larger models like ViT-L/16 and ViT-H/16.
+It is worth noting that ViT-H + MaskSub (400 epochs) outperforms ViT-H/16 (800 epochs) with +0.5pp gain, even with half the training epochs.
 Thus, MaskSub is an effective way to improve ViT training.

-Table~\ref{table:long_vit} shows performances of MaskSub compared to other pre-training methods.
-With a reasonable performance gap, MaskSub outperforms MAE~\cite{he2022masked} in ViT-S and ViT-B. Compared to SupMAE~\cite{liang2022supmae}, MaskSub achieves better performance with the same training epoch.
+Table~\ref{table:long_vit} shows the performance and computation cost of MaskSub compared to other pretrainings.
+In ViT-S and ViT-B, MaskSub outperforms MAE~\cite{he2022masked} with a reasonable performance gap.
+Compared to SupMAE~\cite{liang2022supmae}, MaskSup outperforms under the same epochs.
 CoSub~\cite{touvron2022co} has comparable performance with MaskSub; however, MaskSub requires less computation costs than CoSub.
 Thus, we argue that MaskSub outperforms CoSub.
 More comparisons with CoSub are included in Section~\ref{sec:comparison_sub}.